-CB Trauma Training teaches professional facilitators and therapists a unique approach to working with trauma through the lens of inner selves and their energies.
-Framing trauma work in the perspective of selves allows trauma memories to unfold in a uniquely safe environment.
+Trauma Training teaches a unique approach to seeing trauma through the lens of inner selves and their energies.

 A Training in Estonia

-Trauma is complex, and learning how to work with trauma is best done by looking at clearly defined "Subject Areas."
-At each Meeting of the Trauma Training, participants will delve into material from each of the Subject Areas.
-Advanced level training is also available. – contact Judith Hendin.
+Trauma is complex, and learning about trauma is best done by looking at clearly defined "Subject Areas."
+At each meeting of the Trauma Training, participants will delve into material from each of the Subject Areas.

 SUBJECT AREA I – Selves and Energies: The Basics of Conscious Body Trauma Work